o3de/o3de.org/content/docs/welcomeguide/tutor-ch09-sound-effects-and-background-audio.md

 1. Now we are ready to add an audio trigger to the chicken\.
 We are going to make the chicken squawk when the *jump* key is pressed\.
 Open **Script Canvas** and open the chicken movement graph that you created in an earlier chapter\.
 One way to open this graph efficiently is to select the chicken entity, find its **Script Canvas** component in **Entity Inspector**, and then click on the **Open in Script Canvas Editor** button\.

-1. Find the **On Pressed** event in the **Input** node that’s responding to the chicken’s jump input event\.
+1. Find the **On Pressed** event in the **Input** node that's responding to the chicken's jump input event\.
 Click and drag from its **Out** pin and then release to open a menu that will enable you to create another node after this event that will execute when a jump starts\.

 1. Type `play` in the search box of the menu and scroll if needed to find the **Play** node under **Audio \- Audio Trigger**\.
 Click on the **Play** node to create it\.
 ![\[Creating a Play audio trigger node in Script Canvas\]](/images/welcomeguide/ui-script-canvas-create-play-audio-node-1.27.gif)